Church of God, International

 Place of Safety

-WCG used to teach about going to a place of safety (LCG still does.
-The article titled Laodicean Warning for God's People discusses this subject).
+WCG used to teach about going to a place of safety (some other once part of WCG still do.
+My article on Petra also discusses this subject).
 CGI teaches against that concept.

 CGI has taught, "During many, many years it was supposed that those who are taken to a "place of safety" are those who are WORTHY (Luke 21:36), while those who are left behind are obviously UNWORTHY, and must suffer the pangs of torment, torture and martyrdom in order to cleanse and purify there minds and hearts through physical torture...Is THIS SCENARIO TRUE?
 First, take a look at what this doctrine presupposes.
 It assumes that at least THREE of the so-called "eras" are extant now!...Fot years, many ministers have taught FALSELY that the Almighty God will use physical punishment; the GREAT TRIBULATION, martrydom and torture before death as the final means of expiating guilt; the final manner in which God will cleanse unrighteousness, and bring about brokenhearted REPENTANCE in recalcitrant, unyielding or "Laodicean" (lukewarm) people!...IF God has determined you are one He must supernaturally PROTECT from the terrible times ahead--and He knows your strengths and weaknesses--THEN HE WILL PROTECT YOU!
 It does NOT MATTER HOW OR WHERE!
 (Armstrong, Garner Ted.
 Where is Your "Place of Safety".
 CGI Booklet, 1985, pp.3,5,11).